fedellen/list-together/README.md

 ## **👨🏿‍💻 Todo before release**

-- Design the dark version
 - Setup better subscription system for notifying users of newly shared lists
 - Determine `if (!online)` for PWA offline list query viewing (Possibly with subscription)
 - Manually test the offline functionality of the production React build
 - Setup Docker for the backend, learn Dokku for deployment
-- Clear out remaining bugs
+- Clear out remaining bugs 🐛

 ## **🤔 Possibly todo after release**